Lab 4: Vectors and Matrices#

 Task

-Add the following methods to your Vec3 class.
+Add the following functions to the maths.js file

 function addVector(a, b) {